gr8lawrence/gr8lawrence.github.io/_posts/2023-10-02-visualize_patient_geography.md

 library(ggthemes) # not necessary - allows us to set ggplot themes more easily
 ```

-First, assume that the patient data is stored in a variable `clean_df`, which has a
-column `zip` that contains all the zipcodes:
+Suppose that the patient data is stored in a [tibble](https://tibble.tidyverse.org/) named `clean_df`, where there is a column `zip` that contains all the zipcodes:
 ```R
 head(clean_df %>% dplyr::select(zip), 5)
 ```